alexvmt/our_changing_planet/README.md

 It is thus our responsibility today to preserve planet Earth for all those humans that are yet to be born in the future to have a chance for a good life.
 Frankly, we should preserve nature for its own sake anyway.

-Below are a couple of examples of how humans changed planet Earth in the past 30 years from 1991 to 2021, including drying existing and creating new water bodies, urban growth, deforestation, agriculture, and mining.
+Below are a couple of examples of how humans changed planet Earth in the past 30 years from 1991 to 2021, including drying lakes, building dams, urban growth, deforestation, agriculture, and mining.

+Oftentimes these impacts are intertwined - e.g. tropical rainforest is cut down to create place for plantations or growing settlements and lakes are dried or artificially created to provide water for agriculture or growing cities.

+If you have access to Google Earth Engine, you can use the scripts in this repository to create split panels in the Code Editor in order to better compare different images from 1991 and 2021.

 ### Inspiration